Jayasri44/Terraform/README.md

-Branch Specifier: main ( branch name where the files are stored ) Script Path: jenkinsfile (path name where the script is written) After filling all this then click on apply and save it
+Branch Specifier: main ( branch name where the files are stored ) Script Path: jenkinsfile (path name where the script is written) After filling all this then click on apply and save it Now select build now and it will run cicd pipeline